Scott Shane

-Scott Shane (born May 22, 1954 in Augusta, Georgia) is an American journalist, currently employed by The New York Times, reporting principally about the United States intelligence community.
+Scott Shane (born May 22, 1954 in Augusta, Georgia) is an American journalist and author, employed by The New York Times until 2023, reporting principally about the United States intelligence community.
+In 2023, his nonfiction book Flee North: A Forgotten Hero and the Fight for Freedom in Slavery's Borderland was published by Celadon Books.

 Career and education

 Shane received a bachelor's from Williams College and a master's from Oxford University.
 He began his journalism career as a news clerk for The Washington Star (1979–1980), then as a local news reporter for the Greensboro (NC) News & Record (1980–1983).
 He became a reporter for The Baltimore Sun (1983–2004), he served for two years as their Moscow correspondent (1988–1991).
 Since 2004 he has been a national news reporter for The New York Times.

 Shane also made an appearance in the HBO series "The Wire" (Season 5, episode 2), playing himself.
 He is author of Objective Troy: A Terrorist, A President, and the Rise of the Drone, which won the 2016 Lionel Gelber Prize.
 This book tells the story of Anwar al-Awlaki, who won fame as an imam outside Washington after the 9/11 attacks but eventually joined Al Qaeda in Yemen and was killed by a drone strike in 2011 on the orders of the then President Obama.
 He was the first U.S. citizen hunted and killed by his own government since the Civil War.

 Before joining The New York Times, from 1983 to 2004 Shane was a reporter for The Baltimore Sun covering a range of subjects.
 He was The Baltimore Sun's Moscow correspondent from 1988 until 1991.
 Shane witnessed and reported on a crucial time in Russia's modern history.
 His book Dismantling Utopia: How Information Ended the Soviet Union provided a brilliant insight into the root causes of the demise of the Soviet regime.
 One of the main protagonists in the book was a dissident and political prisoner Andrei Mironov.